-Create a research intervention to track and improve children’s adherence to best brushing
+Create a research intervention to track and improve children’s adherence to best brushing and flossing practices?

 Care for your pet.

 Kids can pick a tooth pet, canine, bicuspid, premolar or molar, and care for it by logging their brushing and flossing every day.
 They can keep track of their pets happiness and purchase multiplier accessories.

 Need: Kids need a way empathize with their dental hygiene in a fun way.

 Kids can join teams with their friends to keep track of everyone's progress and compete against other teams.

 Need: Kids needed a way to understand their dental hygiene practices compared to their peers.

 Go on quests.

 Kids can take their pets on adventures, unlocking quests as they complete checkpoints throughout the game